Call Us

 Accreditation is like a seal of approval.
 It indicates that a therapist has met a set of standards set by a professional organisation, ensuring their competence and professionalism in the field.
 This benchmark of quality also suggests a therapist has ethical standards and is professionally trained.

 While the term 'accredited' might sound formal, it serves as a reassuring sign of a therapist's commitment to their profession and to delivering the best possible care to the people they help.
 If you ever find yourself unsure about any credentials or terms when you’re looking for a therapist, don't hesitate to ask.
 Like many medical fields, therapy has its own set of terms and jargon.
-Good therapists will always have time to explain how everything works – giving you piece of mind so you can focus on improving your mental state.
+Good therapists will always have time to explain how everything works – giving you peace of mind so you can focus on improving your mental state.

 Contact us to make an enquiry or for more information